pnkskff/Task-Tracker/README.md

   3. Ability to upload/edit/delete Images.

-  4. Link 6with Server to keep and serve User and Tasks.
+  4. Link with Server to keep and serve User and Tasks.

 IV: FURTHER INFO: